-Our principal executive offices are located at: 2070 Route 52, Hopewell Junction, and New York 12533.
+Our principal executive offices are located at: 2070 Route 52, Hopewell Junction, New York 12533.
 We lease approximately 40,000 square feet of space from IBM, all of which is located in the same industrial park.
 Approximately 30,000 square feet of space houses our own equipment for OLED microdisplay fabrication, and for research and development plus additional space for assembly operations and storage.
-There are space reductions planned as we look to improve efficiency and costs.
 Approximately 10,000 square feet of space is used for administrative offices.